God’s Club: Why Fundagelical Movies Create Such Polarized Opinions.

 I’ve been doing reviews of Christian movies for a while now.
 And unsurprisingly, I have been uniformly unimpressed because Christian media is uniformly awful.
 But to hear Christians themselves talk about “their” movies, these are all masterpieces.
 Epics.
 Perhaps marginally flawed here and there, but essentially wonderful.
 Everyone else is left to wonder if they’re even seeing the same movies these Christians are praising.
 I’m not surprised at all to see this lopsided reception.

-The Unequally Yoked Club: Fireproof’s Fatal Assumption.
+The Unequally Yoked Club: Fireproof’s fatal assumption

 While someone might see this movie and assume–as I did repeatedly–that it was hawking a particular marriage advice manual, The Love Dare, that’s not entirely true.
 The characters repeatedly reference the book and laud how amazing it is and how much it’s helped their marriages, but the movie is quite clear about exactly what really saved Kirk’s marriage in the movie.